 Executives and high level manager/supervisors of a treaty trader or treaty investor as well as other employees with special qualifications essential to the efficient operation of the U.S. enterprise are also admissible under E-1 or E-2 visas, if they are the same nationality as the trader or investor.
 The spouses and unmarried children under the age of 21 of traders, investors and their treaty employees are also admissible as E-1’s and E-2’s.
 Unlike treaty traders, investors and employees, their spouses and unmarried children do not need to be nationals of the treaty country and they are authorized to accept employment in the U.S.

-A person wishing to enter the U.S. temporarily to attend a full course of study at an INS approved college, university, or other academic institution requires a student (F-1) visa.
-F-1 visas are not available for attendance at public elementary schools and publicly-funded adult education programs.
-F-1 visas will only be issued for attending a public secondary school for up to twelve months, and only if the foreign student contracts to reimburse the school authority for the cost of providing the education.
+A person wishing to enter the U.S. temporarily to attend a full course of study at a USCIS approved college, university, or other academic institution requires a student (F-1) visa.

-Those wishing to attend an INS approved vocational or other recognized non-academic institution (other than a language training program) may apply for a vocational student (M-1) visa.
+Those wishing to attend an USCIS approved vocational or other recognized non-academic institution (other than a language training program) may apply for a vocational student (M-1) visa.

 There are several H visa categories, all of which require sponsorship by a U.S. employer or agent.